1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsCalAgPlate Grant Program is sponsored by California Department of Food and Agriculture.
-Funds projects supporting agricultural education and leadership development.
+Funds projects that support agricultural education, career awareness, and leadership development in California.

 Get alerted about grants like this